 - Who Was ‘God’ In The Old Testament?

 - What Does It Mean For Each Of Us That God Is A Family?

 - Understanding The Days That God Calls Holy To Him

 - Why I Cover My Head In Church

 Some of the things we hold in common with other Christian groups are belief in Jesus Christ as our personal savior, belief that the Bible is God’s word and a guidebook for our lives, and belief in the importance of following Christ’s example and commandments.
 We also practice baptism by full immersion as part of an adult believer’s commitment to following Yeshua.
-We believe man was created in the image of God to have a relationship with Him, but because of our sins we need salvation through Jesus Christ in order to come to God.
+We believe human beings were created in the image of God to have a relationship with Him, but because of our sins we need salvation through Jesus Christ in order to come to God.
 We believe prayer, keeping God’s commandments, and loving one another are essential parts of being a Christian.